TheClassicTechno/TheClassicTechno/README.md

 - 👋 Hi!
-I'm TheClassicTechno.
+I'm TheClassicTechno/Julia Huang.
 - 👀 I'm passionate about software and ai.
 - 🌱 I’m currently working on githubbing.
 - 💞️ I’m looking to collaborate on cool programming projects! :))